 Parainfluenza refers to a group of viruses called human parainfluenza viruses (HPIVs).
 There are four viruses in this group.
 Each one causes different symptoms and illnesses.
-All forms of HPIV cause an infection in either the upper or lower respiratory area of the body.
+All forms of HPIV cause an infection in either the upper or lower respiratory area of a person’s body.

 Symptoms of HPIVs are like those of the common cold.
 When cases are mild, the viruses are often misdiagnosed.
 Most healthy people infected with an HPIV recover with no treatment.
-A person with a weakened immune system is at risk for developing a life-threatening infection.
+However, a person with a weakened immune system is at risk for developing a life-threatening infection.

-There are four different types of HPIV.
+Four types of HPIV exist.
 They all cause a respiratory infection, but the type of infection, symptoms, and location of the infection depend on the type of virus you have.
 The four types of HPIV can infect anyone.

 HPIV-1 is the leading cause of croup in children.
 Croup is a respiratory illness that manifests as swelling near the vocal cords and in other parts of the upper respiratory system.
 HPIV-1 is responsible for outbreaks of croup in the autumn.
 In the United States, the outbreaks tend to be more widespread in odd-numbered years.

 HPIV-2 causes croup in children, but doctors detect it much less often than HPIV-1.
 It’s seen mostly in the autumn but to a lesser degree than HPIV-1.

 An HPIV-3 infection is mostly associated with pneumonia and bronchiolitis, which is swelling from inflammation in the smallest airways in the lungs.
-It often causes infections in the spring and early summer, but it appears in people throughout the year.
+It often causes infections in the spring and early summer, but it appears throughout the year.

-There are several ways you can become infected by an HPIV.
+You can become infected by an HPIV in several ways.
 An HPIV can survive on a hard surface for up to 10 hours.
 If you touch a contaminated surface with your hands and then touch your nose or mouth, you can become infected.

 Common symptoms of the four types of HPIV are very similar to those of the common cold.
 They include: